electricjones/electricjones.github.io/hra.md

 - The **Dog Holding** and **vestibule** near small dog room are <span style="color: maroon">EXPOSED ZONES</span>.
 Volunteers can work here.
 - The **Dog Overflow** down the hill by City Wildlife is an <span style="color: maroon">EXPOSED ZONE</span>.
 Volunteers can work here.
 - The **Large Training Room**, **Small Training Room**, and **BRC Park** are <span style="color: green">CLEAN ZONE</span>.
 Volunteers can work here.
+- The Training Rooms are closed for the night earlier than the rest.
+If the lights are off, just leave everyone be for the night.

 #### Locations
 - Overlow is what used to be called the Warehouse.
-- The small training room can be entered through the behavior office off the Large Training Room or through the BRC park.
+- The Small and Large Training Rooms must be entered through the BRC Park and the Behavior Office.
 - Dog holding is what used to be the small animal room, and is through the door in the Small Dog Room.

 ## Adoptions